-The Wholesale Division faces challenges presented by increasingly sophisticated client needs and technological advancement, coupled with uncertainty in the market environment and the potential for an economic downturn.
+Our Wholesale Division faces challenges presented by increasingly sophisticated client needs and technological advancement, coupled with uncertainty in the market environment and the possibility of an economic downturn.
 To ensure continuity of service as well as added value to clients, we will continue to enhance collaboration across regions and divisions while ensuring tight risk control.
-We will continue efforts to diversify our business portfolio and deploy financial resources to selective, high growth opportunities.
+We will continue efforts to diversify our business portfolio through targeted growth in areas including private markets as well as deploy financial resources to selective, high growth opportunities.

-Global Markets aims to provide uninterrupted liquidity to our clients while positioning our portfolio to weather a possible economic downturn, while reinforcing risk control and governance.
-Additionally, we aim to further diversify our business portfolio, reinforce global connectivity and cross-sell to leverage our global platform and client franchise, opportunistically pursue growth opportunities and continue to build on the strength of our Flow trading businesses.
+Global Markets aims to provide uninterrupted liquidity to our clients while reinforcing risk control and governance.
+Additionally, we aim to further diversify our business portfolio, reinforce global connectivity and cross-sell to leverage our global platform and client franchise, pursue growth opportunities such as structured financing and solution business as well as international wealth management business, and continue to build on the strength of our Flow businesses.

-Investment banking aims to provide advisory services and financing to domestic as well as cross-border restructurings and industry-wide consolidations, as well as interest rate and FX solutions related to these transactions as volatile business environments impact our clients' businesses.
+Investment banking aims to provide advisory services and financing to domestic as well as crossborder restructurings and industry-wide consolidations, as well as interest rate and FX solutions related to these transactions as volatile business environments impact our clients' businesses.
 While we expand our global advisory business, we will focus on broadening ESG related businesses with initiatives such as further utilization of Nomura Greentech's expertise and enhancement of our sustainable finance platform.